moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_instance_secrets.md

-# Instance Secrets Metadata On Metis UI
+# Metadata of Instance Secrets on Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Instance Secrest on Metis.
 To learn in detail about the Instance Secret as a  DataOS Resource, refer to this <a href="/resources/">link</a>.